 In addition to water samples, the laboratory analyzes samples of soil, sediment, and fish tissue for metals and organic compounds.
 The lab also features a Mercury Clean Room for analyzing mercury at very low levels.

-The section's clients include other sections of DWR (Environmental Sciences, Surface Water Protection, and Aquifer Protection), the Division of Waste Management's Underground Storage Tank (UST) Section, universities, and federal agencies (USGS, Fish & Wildlife).
+The laboratory's clients include sections of DWR (Water Sciences Section, Surface Water Protection, and Aquifer Protection), the Division of Waste Management's Underground Storage Tank (UST) Section, universities, and federal agencies (USGS, Fish & Wildlife).